-In simple terms, the mean of Abstraction is to show the necessary things to the user and hide the details.
-In abstraction, the user will able to access only those parts of information that are necessary for them.
-This is also known as data abstraction in java.
+In simple terms, the meaning of Abstraction is to show the necessary things to the user and hide the details.
+In abstraction, the user will able to access only those parts of information that are necessary for them and known as data abstraction in java.

 What is an abstraction in Java?

-In java, the abstraction is a process of hiding the implementation details from the user and only provides the functionality to the user.
+In Java, abstraction is a process of hiding the implementation details from the user and only provides the functionality to the user.
 The user will focus on the functionality rather than how it works.

 An object contains a large amount of information.
 By use of Abstraction, we can show only the relevant information of the object to the user.
 It helps to reduce programming complexity and effort.
 It is one of the most important concepts of OOPs.

-Let’s discuss the abstraction oop and abstraction in oops with example.
+Let’s discuss the abstraction oops and abstraction in oops with examples.
 Let’s see the example of a banking application.
-In banking application, A customer can see his/her account balance, mini statement, change password option, etc. But we hide the fetch and update operation.
-Because this will not create any value to the user.
-He/She doesn’t care about it they just need to use the application functionality.
+In the banking application, A customer can see his/her account balance, mini statement, change password option, etc. So Banking software hides the fetch and updates operation from the customer.
+Because this will not create any value for the customer.
+Customer doesn’t care about it they just need to use the application functionality.

-In java, abstraction is achieved by abstract class and interface.
-The abstract class provides the 1 to 100% of abstraction but by use of the interface, we can achieve 100% abstraction.
+In Java, abstract class and interface used to achieve abstraction.
+The abstract class provides 1 to 100% of abstraction but by use of the interface, we can achieve 100% abstraction.
 We will discuss it later in detail.